Wasiq1123/ai-perception-research/depth-estimation-research/README.md

 - Extend evaluation to a public benchmark (NYUv2/KITTI) for external comparability.
 - Broaden the RealSense set across more rooms/lighting conditions.
 - Quantize and benchmark ZoeDepth and Depth Pro through the same ONNX/OpenVINO pipeline currently applied only to Depth Anything V2.

+## Research Takeaway

+Across all six experiments, accuracy and deployment cost move independently rather than together: Depth Pro is the most accurate model tested but also the slowest by roughly two orders of magnitude, while Depth Anything V2 offers the strongest accuracy/latency balance and remains usable after ONNX/OpenVINO INT8 quantization at a measurable but modest accuracy cost.
+Implementation choice matters too — Hugging Face's Depth Anything V2 path was both more accurate and faster than the official repository path under the same protocol.
+This repository treats metric accuracy and deployment efficiency as separate, jointly-tracked dimensions rather than assuming one predicts the other.